Replacing Missing Teeth

 What is a Bridge?

 A bridge is a dental restoration that replaces or spans the space where one or more teeth have been lost.
-Bridges are made from metal, ceramics, or a combination.
-Ceramics are often bonded to metal alloy.
+Bridges are made of metal, ceramics, or a combination.
+Ceramics are often bonded to a metal alloy.
 Your dentist will consider the appearance and function of the bridge and can discuss the material best suited for you.

-The procedure begins with preparation of the natural teeth, or abutments.
+The procedure begins with the preparation of the natural teeth or abutments.
 We will shape the abutment teeth so that the ends of the bridge will fit comfortably on each one.
 The next step is to take an impression of the area.
 This impression will be sent to our lab where your new restoration will be crafted.
 While this new tooth is created, we will provide you with a temporary restoration.
 Our temporary restorations will resemble your natural teeth so that you can continue with your daily life without worrying about a missing or unattractive tooth.